 But once the Yaru add-on is installed you get the same easy right-click access to a magic folder colour changing menu:

 sudo add-apt-repository ppa:costales/yaru-colors-folder-color

 Next, run this command to install both the underlying Folder Color app and the Yaru compatibility bolt-on in 20.04 or 20.10:

 sudo apt install folder-color yaru-colors-folder-color

-f2 to open the command box and run
+f2 to open the command box and run the command:

-And if you fancy a more dramatic change do check out our pick of the best icon themes for Ubuntu.
+If you fancy a more dramatic change do check out our pick of the best icon themes for Ubuntu.